top of page

 PRICING

 • Price includes: meals, guides/wranglers/cooks.
-A bed in a shared room, and bus transport to and from Reykjavik.
+A bed in a shared room, admission to secret lagoon hot springs, and bus transport to and from Reykjavik.

 Price doesn’t include: travel insurance, flights to and from Reykjavik, and airport transfers.
-Group size: 10-12 riders
+Group size: 12 riders.
+Weight restriction: For the well-being of our horses, there is a weight limit of 190 lbs (85 kg) for riders.

 Itinerary